-If a project has any scope changes beyond what was approved in the project worksheet, an additional HUD environmental review must be completed.
+If a project has any scope changes beyond what was approved in the PW, an additional HUD environmental review must be completed.
 If additional work is anticipated, the Entity should seek guidance from PRDOH for assistance immediately.
-The Entity should not execute any change orders or additional contracts that include work not listed in the approved and obligated project worksheet if the intent is to request CDBG-DR funds as matching funds.
+The Entity should not execute any change orders or additional contracts that include work not listed in the approved and obligated PW if the intent is to request CDBG-DR funds as matching funds.